SUKstudent/Project_Farmer/README.md

-# 🌾 Sahayak AI - Climate-Resilient Livelihood Planner
+# 🌾 Dhara Sampada - Climate-Resilient Livelihood Planner

 A full-stack web application that helps farmers in drought-prone North Karnataka diversify their income sources by providing personalized crop, livestock, and family skill recommendations based on land, water, budget, and location.